Happy Alberta Day, fellow 'Albertians'! But don't count on having two days off in September

-Happy "Alberta Day," my fellow Albertians!
+Should we be getting ready for "Alberta Day," my fellow Albertians?

 Does Jason Kenney have a plan to erase Labour Day and replace it with something called Alberta Day on or about September 1?